 Gift Tax Advantages of Contributing to a 529 College Savings Plan

-Estate Planning Worksheet to organize your information.In 2017, IRS regulations allow a parent to gift $14,000 per year per person and a married couple to gift $28,000 per year per person.
+to each recipient or donee and a married couple to gift $30,000 to each recipient or donee, using gift splitting.
 Consult your financial advisor or tax accountant for guidance on current gift tax rules, any IRS forms or returns you may need to file, and how the gift tax may affect your contributions to a 529 plan account for your child or grandchild.

 What Happens to a Child’s 529 College Savings Plan if the Owner of the Account Dies?